xot/ElectraOne/DOCUMENTATION.md

 But within a remote script no threading appears to take place.
 However, sending MIDI appears to be asynchronous.
 That is to say: a call to ```send_midi``` (through the ```c_instance``` object) stores the MIDI bytes in a buffer within Live (who will then send them at its own pace) and immediately returns.
 Other sources of MIDI may also emit messages and these are interspersed with MIDI sent by the remote script.
 For longer messages (i.e. SysEx), if that happens, Live appears to cut the message into 256 byte chunks.
 It also appears that later (shorter) MIDI messages sent by the remote script may overtake earlier (longer) MIDI messages sent. *If both are SysEx messages, this means the second may corrupt the first.*

 Note however that you can start threads within the remote script using Python's ```threading``` package!
+We make of that in this remote script.

 ### The remote script object